bictorv/tops20-chaos/README.md

 Surprisingly, the `TELNET` and `MMAILR` programs of the Panda distribution already handled Chaosnet!
 Both have been fixed to change the priority order between TCP/Internet and Chaosnet, to prefer Chaosnet.
 A new `SMTCHA` program which implements an SMTP server for Chaosnet has been added (see below).

-The `TELSER.FAI` program needed a fix to set AN%NTP in the ATNVT% call, to mark the connection as "new Telnet".

 Sending and receiving "SEND" messages and mail works, if you install the modified MM mailsystem (see below) and the server for the `SEND` contact (see below).

 ### Server programs